-There is no need for kids to be bent over in pain carrying backpacks to school.
-With a well-designed axial-loading school bag, children can carry books and school supplies in comfort without risk of injury.
-Our BackTpack axial loading carrying system is the perfect school bag for a growing child.
+There is no need for children to be bent over in pain carrying heavy backpacks to school.
+With a well-designed axial-loading school bag, children can carry books and supplies in comfort with good posture and without risk of injury.
+BackTpack, the axial-loading carrying system, is the perfect ergonomic school bag for a growing child.

 Over 22,000 children suffered backpack related injuries in 2013, according to the US Consumer Product Safety Commission.
 The majority of students carry heavy backpacks weighing as much as 25% of their body weight.
 60% of children who carry heavy backpacks experience back pain.
 Potential health issues can be lifelong, including:

 - Shoulder Pain

 We know that these weights can be carried safely, even benficially, when the loads are aligned with the vertical axis of the child's body.
 Unfortunately, a conventional backpack, even a so-called ergonomic backpack, positions its load off-axis and puts the child at risk of injury.